paroi-tech/direct-vuex/README.md

 ## Implement a Vuex Store with typed helpers

 Direct-vuex provides several useful helpers for implementation of the store.
 They are all optional.
 However, if you want to keep your classic implementation of a Vuex Store, then direct-vuex needs to infer the literal type of the `namespaced` property.
-You can write `namespaced: true as true` or append `as const` where there is a `namespaced` property.
+You can write `namespaced: true as true` where there is a `namespaced` property.
 But you don't need to worry about that if you use `createModule`.

 ### In a Vuex Module